 Recipient of the “Top 10 Event” Award

 RockFire has been honored with the prestigious title of Vermont’s Top Ten Events, for the second year in a row, awarded by the Vermont Chamber of Commerce.

 Thanks to Jeb Wallace-Brodeur and Letter10 Creative for their images used throughout the site.

 What is RockFire?

 RockFire is a unique combination of art, music and fire on a monumental scale, celebrating Central Vermont’s colorful granite heritage all set in the evocative setting of Millstone Hill’s abandoned quarries and granite industry ruins.
 First held in 2012 as a fundraiser for the preservation of Barre’s Historic Quarry Lands, the buzz around this event continues to build.
-In 2014 over 1,000 people attended.
 The centerpiece of the event is Firewalk, a three mile long procession lit by thousands of candles and luminaries with dozens of bonfires, all leading to variety of fire-lit art installations and 6 live performance stages.
 The words most often used to describe RockFire are “amazing, magical, one of a kind, and powerful.”

 All proceeds to benefit the Barre Granite Museum, and ongoing efforts to preserve Millstone Hill’s historic quarries.